DAPO: An Open-Source LLM Reinforcement Learning System at Scale: DAPO

 Adhering to the \textbf{Clip-Higher} strategy, we decouple the lower and higher clipping range as $\varepsilon_\text{low}$ and $\varepsilon_\text{high}$, as highlighted in Equation~\ref{eq:dapoloss_clip_higher}:

 We increase the value of \( \varepsilon_{\text{high}} \) to leave more room for the increase of low-probability tokens.
 As shown in \Cref{fig:clip_high}, this adjustment effectively enhances the policy's entropy and facilitates the generation of more diverse samples.
-We opt to keep \( \varepsilon_{\text{low}} \) relatively small, because increasing it will suppress the probability of these tokens to $0$, resulting in the collapse of the sampling space.
+We keep \( \varepsilon_{\text{low}} \) as it is, because increasing it will suppress the probability of these tokens to $0$, resulting in the collapse of the sampling space.